Public Policy and Global Affairs

 Typically, Ph.D. students must complete the coursework requirement within the first three semesters.
 The timeline should be discussed with the Supervisor and/or Graduate Coordinator).
 They should maintain a minimum Cumulative Grade Point Average of 3.50.
 Other degree requirements include: ERI701 Epigeum Research Integrity (online course), HWG703 Graduate English course(unless exempted), HWG702 University Teaching for Teaching Assistants, Scholarly Communications and Impact (online course), Communications Courses, 3 Minute Thesis Symposium and attend research seminars.
 Students on scholarship might have additional requirements to fulfil.
 Students are encouraged to work closely with their supervisor and the graduate co-ordinator to ensure timely completion of all the requirements.

 Ph.D. students will have to submit and defend their thesis proposal as part of the Qualifying Examination (also known as the Confirmation Exercise).
 The Qualifying Examination should be completed within 18 months from start of candidature.
 The final completed thesis will be examined by a panel of internal and external examiners, after which, an oral examination will be held.
-Refer to respective e-guides (Aug 2020 and Jan 2021) for more instructions.
+Refer to latest e-guide for more instructions.

 Graduate Assistantship Programme (GAP)